-One of the goals in the Schulich School of Medicine & Dentistry’s 10-year strategic plan “Optimizing Life-Long Health” is to: Position our distributed education models as the leading distributed medical education program in Canada.
+One of the goals in the Schulich School of Medicine & Dentistry’s 10-year strategic plan “Optimizing Life-Long Health”, is to position our distributed education (DE) models as the leading distributed medical education program in Canada.

-In order to achieve this goal, the School undertook an extensive review of its current DME programs identifying strengths and opportunities for improvement, while considering the landscape of DME offerings across the region and the province, as well as the management and funding of distributed medical education to medical schools across the province.
+In order to achieve this goal, the School undertook an extensive review of its current DE programs identifying strengths and opportunities for improvement, while considering the landscape of DE offerings across the region and the province, as well as the management and funding of distributed medical education to medical schools across the province.

-Extensive research, analysis, engagement with leaders, physicians, and faculty across the School’s DME network was undertaken.
-The information gathered along with a strong eye to the School’s mission and vision informed the preparation of a new Strategic Plan for DME.
+Extensive research, analysis, engagement with leaders, physicians, and faculty across the School’s DE network was undertaken.
+The information gathered along with a strong eye to the School’s mission and vision informed the preparation of a new Strategic Plan for DE.

 Strategic Directions and Goals

-- Create a leadership model that delivers quality while ensuring alignment of curricular principles and practices across Schulich Medicine DME learning sites
+- Create a leadership model that delivers quality while ensuring alignment of curricular principles and practices across Schulich Medicine DE learning sites

-- Increase awareness of the Western University and Schulich Medicine brands within our DME region
+- Increase awareness of the Western University and Schulich Medicine brands within our DE region

-- Embed DME leaders in our present educational leadership and governance processes.
+- Embed DE leaders in our present educational leadership and governance processes.

-- Lead in the delivery of DME across the spectrum of medical education
+- Lead in the delivery of DE across the spectrum of medical education

 - Attract an increasing number of elective learners from Canadian and international medical schools for elective learning in our regional sites